-The majority of the parents were not surprised by what their children said they wanted for Christmas.
+What their kids said they really wanted for Christmas didn’t surprise the majority of parents.
 But most of them read the second letter through tears.
 One said she couldn’t read anymore.

 While the children’s letters were thought-provoking, the biggest surprise came when the children were asked, “If you could only send one of these letters, which one would you choose to send?”
 Each child chose the letter to their parents.

-As you prepare for the holidays ahead, consider some of these ideas:
+As you prepare for the holidays ahead, consider these ideas:

-Families who spend time together make memories and feel a sense of belonging that can’t be bought in a store.
-Funny things happen and there is laughter, traditions are started, and family members really get to know each other.
+Families who spend time together make memories and feel a sense of belonging you can’t buy in a store.
+Funny things happen when you laugh, start traditions and really get to know each other as family members.

 People long and crave for intimacy in their own families.
 Store-bought gifts will never fill the void of precious time, so give it freely.
-It will last for a lifetime—no batteries or assembly required.
+It’s what kids really want for Christmas, and it’ll last for a lifetime—no batteries or assembly required.

 Thoughts?
 Leave a Comment